agabor/docs/_includes/ios/user-interface.md

 <img data-echo="{{ site.baseUrl }}/assets/images/images_table.png" style="max-width:200px"/>

-This table shows a list of cute animal photos which are stored in the Parse Cloud, as `PFFileObject`s. "placeholder.jpg" is an image included in the application bundle which is shown before the animal photos are downloaded.
+This table shows a list of cute animal photos which are stored in the MSG Cloud, as `PFFileObject`s. "placeholder.jpg" is an image included in the application bundle which is shown before the animal photos are downloaded.

 The images are downloaded on demand.
 As you scroll through the table, the images in the currently visible cells are downloaded.
 This just-in-time behavior is desirable because not only does it conserve bandwidth, it also ensures timely display of visible images.
 If a more aggressive loading behavior is desired, you can use the `loadInBackground` method on `imageView` to download the image.